mattischrome/blogischrome/_posts/2013-03-18-consider-phlebas-a-picaresque-in-space.markdown

 date: "2013-03-18"
 title: "Iain M. Banks, Consider Phlebas"
 categories: Books
-tags: [Books, Iain M. Banks, Science Fiction]
+tags: [Books, Iain M. Banks, Science Fiction, Thirteen]
 ---

 A while back, I decided I was going to write about the Iain M. Banks sci-fi-novels (mainly as a respite from having to read and write about [J. G. Ballard novels](j-g-ballard), but I only got as fas as writing about the excellent “Against A Dark Barkground” and re-reading the first of the Culture novels “Consider Phlebas”.
 WARNING: Some plot spoilers follow (but not too many).